-Something about these cookies just screams christmas.
-The gingery taste, the glitzy stained glass filling, what more could you need to adorn your Christmas tree?!
+Everything about these gingerbread stained glass cookies just screams christmas.
+The gingery taste, the glitzy stained glass filling, what more could you need to adorn your Christmas tree?
 Not only do they look spectacular while your fairy lights twinkle behind the ‘glass’, but they taste great too.
 Just make sure you make some extras so your tree isn’t purged before the big day.

 If you’d like to hang these yummy trinkets from your tree, just pop a little hole in the top of the cookie using a straw.
 Once baked, thread some string through the gap and you’re ready to hang.

-Allow your biscuits to cool completely.
+- Allow your biscuits to cool completely.
 If you’ve made a hole in the top to hang from your tree make sure it’s still open by pushing a straw through while the cookie is still warm.
-Once cool, gentelly remove from the tray and enjoy.
+Once cool, gently remove from the tray and enjoy.

 Keywords: Christmas, Stained Glass, Cookies, Festive, Baking, Gingerbread